 Drama.
 Stagecraft and acting talent are served by the Drama Department.
+While some productions are prepared for campus audiences, others are prepared by a traveling drama troupe.

-The Drama and Music Departments also combine efforts in the spring for the annual Celebration in Song.
+Celebration in Song.
+The Drama and Music Departments combine efforts with the social clubs for this extravaganza of drama and song.